TokTok/spec/spec.md

 # DHT

-The DHT is a self-organizing swarm of all peers in the Tox network.
-A peer in the Tox network is also called "node" or "Tox node".
-This module takes care of finding the IP and port of peers and establishing a route to them directly via UDP using [hole punching](#hole-punching) if necessary.
+The DHT is a self-organizing swarm of all nodes in the Tox network.
+A node in the Tox network is also called "Tox node".
+When we talk about "peers", we mean any node that is not the local node (the subject).
+This module takes care of finding the IP and port of nodes and establishing a route to them directly via UDP using [hole punching](#hole-punching) if necessary.
 The DHT only runs on UDP and so is only used if UDP works.

-Every node in the Tox DHT has a temporary Key Pair called the DHT Key Pair consisting of the DHT Secret Key and the DHT Public Key.
+Every node in the Tox DHT has an ephemeral Key Pair called the DHT Key Pair consisting of the DHT Secret Key and the DHT Public Key.
 The DHT Public Key acts as the node address.
 The DHT Key Pair is renewed every time the tox instance is closed or restarted.
+An implementation may choose to renew the key more often, but doing so will disconnect all peers.

 The DHT public key of a friend is found using the [onion](#onion) module.
 Once the DHT public key of a friend is known, the DHT is used to find them and connect directly to them via UDP.

 ## Distance

 A Distance is a positive integer.
 Its human-readable representation is a base-16 number.
-Distance is a [monoid](https://en.wikipedia.org/wiki/Monoid) with the associative binary operator `+` and the identity element `0`.
-When we speak of a "close node", we mean that their Distance is small compared to the Distance to other nodes.
+Distance is an [ordered monoid](https://en.wikipedia.org/wiki/Ordered_semigroup) with the associative binary operator `+` and the identity element `0`.
+When we speak of a "close node", we mean that their Distance to the node under consideration is small compared to the Distance to other nodes.

 The DHT needs a [metric](https://en.wikipedia.org/wiki/Metric_(mathematics)) to determine distance between two nodes.
-The Distance type is the result of this metric.
+The Distance type is the co-domain of this metric.
 The metric currently used by the Tox DHT is the `XOR` of the nodes' public keys.
 The public keys are interpreted as Big Endian integers (see [Crypto Numbers](#key-1)).

 An implementation is not required to provide a Distance type, so it has no